Fandekasp/awesome-oss-sdgs/README.md

 ## SDG 16: Peace, Justice and strong institutions

 ### Alaveteli
 Platform for making public freedom of information requests to public bodies.
 Alaveteli helps you lower the barriers that prevent citizens asking questions of those in power.
+Alaveteli has been [implemented for 24 different countries](https://alaveteli.org/deployments/)

 * rating: 5
 * license: AGPL 3.0